Don’t throw your money down the drain! Take a look at our 9 Log Home Financing Mistakes

 1. Overestimating the amount you can spend on a house

 You should know approximately how much you can afford to pay for a house before you begin planning your home build.
 There are many factors that determine how much you can spend: your income, the mortgage terms available at that time, and your existing indebtedness, just to name a few.
-You should also ask yourself if you feel comfortable pushing your buying power to the limit (building as much house as you can possibly afford), or if you would prefer to scale your build back.
+You should also ask yourself if you feel comfortable pushing your buying power to the limit (building as much house as you can possibly afford), or if you would prefer to scale your build back to avoid major Log Home Financing Mistake.

 2. Lying on your loan application